-After you’ve taken care of the initial costs which include sales tax and dealer documentation fees, you might still have a few extra expenses.
+After you’ve taken care of the initial costs, which include sales tax and dealer documentation fees, you might still have a few extra expenses.
 You’ll need to make some additional purchases if your trailer doesn’t include things like a generator, a dump hose, chemicals for the toilet, and an adequate trailer ball.

 Don’t forget to insure your trailer.
 Many dealerships offer insurance policies and have agents to help you make the arrangements.
-If you’re not a full-time RVer, then you may need to pay for vehicle storage as well.
+If you’re not a full-time RVer, then you may need to pay for vehicle storage, as well.
 Owners who live in cold climates usually pay to have their trailers winterized once a year.

 Perhaps the greatest RV owner expense is the fuel that keeps him on the road.
 Your sales associate should talk to you about the efficiency of your particular vehicle.
-Some of the streamlined trailers on the market are expensive in price but eventually save you money in gas.
+Some of the streamlined trailers on the market are expensive but eventually save you money in gas.
 By keeping your trailer maintained properly, you can save yourself a lot of money in repairs.

 Before you take your first trip, think about the little things that you may need along the way.
 Here is a list of items that I’ve found to be necessary during my adventures.

 - Leveling blocks in case you stay at a campground with uneven sites